Wyse-/G930BatteryReader/README.md

 Why didn't you code it for the newer Logitech Gaming Software instead of the outdated Logitech G930 software?
 >Because I personally find the LGS quite bloated, also it had an issue which caused the headset to restart every ~15 minutes, so I use the older version.

+Are the program and Rainmeter skin resource intensive?
+>Nope.
+G930BatteryReader.exe uses about 300 Kb of RAM, as for the skin I'm not really sure how to tell how much it uses specifically, but I'm sure it's a negligible amount.

+Why didn't you code it in x programming language?
+>I'm a beginner, I've only ever used C so that's what I used.

 ##Screenshots

 ![alt tag](https://aww.moe/0uh8m9.png)